AwnishRanjan/NewsClassification_w2v/README.md

 - Input a news article text and get instant predictions on its authenticity.
 - Simple and intuitive user interface built with Streamlit.
-- Utilizes a pre-trained machine learning model for accurate predictions.
+- Utilizes a NLP models (word2vec and RNNS)  for accurate predictions.

 ## Installation